edman95/TecnologiasEmergentesProyectoFinal/README.md

 # TecnologiasEmergentesProyectoFinal
 Repositorio para el proyecto final de la clase de Tecnologias Emergentes, Equipo 3

-- Images of five classes of animals are stored in a Google Drive folder and are accessed through the code.
-- All images were resized to 224 x 224.

 FILE MANIFEST
 1. fastai-pets.ipynb - main code file
 2. resizeImage.py - code to resize images to a specific size
 3. dataAugemnt.py - code to perform data augmentation

+HOW TO USE THIS CODE
+1. Gather a set of images for five different animals.
+2. To run the program in your computer please remove "#" from #project_base_dir = 'images/'
+3. Divide the image set into training and validation sets.
+4. Resize all images to 224 x 224.
+The neural network won't accept any other sizes.
+5. You can use dataAugemnt.py to increase the number of images.

 TEAM
 A01039364	Fernando Romero